 Most people use Instagram pretty casually, and their photos reflect that.
 That’s not a bad thing.
 Of course it isn’t.
 I still love following those accounts too!
 But I want to make record of the ones who really go out of their way to share great – interesting – photos on Instagram.

 It’s become a list I publish twice a year now.
-Once in August and once in February.
+Here’s all of the lists I’ve done so far:

 There is so much local Instagram talent and I am really excited to share with you the latest version of my favourite Instagram users list.
 This list features 30 (+1 bonus) users I think you should follow and that still meant I had to exclude a bunch of different users (more fodder for the next list in February I guess!)
 Check out my recommendations and let me know what you think and what your own favourite accounts to follow are!